zhangchl007/MCW-App-modernization/HOL/Hands-on lab step-by-step - App modernization.md

 8. From the PowerShell command prompt, **paste your certificate's thumbprint between double quotes**, executing the following command (replacing the thumbprint value with your own):\
     \"a1 b6 9e 7a be 27 fe 21 fa c7 21 f5 40 72 9f c1 f5 8c dc 4e\" -replace \" \"

-9.  **Copy the output value**, which is your thumbprint with the spaces removed
+9.  **Copy the output value**, which is your thumbprint with the spaces removed.

 10. Go back to the Visual Studio command prompt you left open on step 4.
 Type in the following command, but **do not execute yet**: